Learning to synthesise the ageing brain without longitudinal data: Results and discussion

 \section{Results and discussion}

-We start our experiments showing quantitative and qualitative results on ADNI with detailed evaluation demonstrating quality of the synthesised images.
+We start by showing quantitative and qualitative results on ADNI with detailed evaluation demonstrating quality of the generated images.
 We then train our model on Cam-CAN to show long-term brain ageing synthesis.
-We conclude with ablation studies to illustrate the importance of each component in our model.
+We conclude with ablation studies to illustrate the effect of design choices.